abishekat/Digital-Design-of-Expression-Calculator-using-VHDL/README.md

-# COEN 6501: DIGITAL DESIGN AND SYNTHESIS PROJECT
+# COEN 6501: DSD - Digital design of Expression Calculator using VHDL

 ## Team